9/11 groups, families cheer al-Qaeda leader al-Zawahiri's death in US drone strike | Law-Order

 ''If we’re going to be serious about accountability, we must hold everyone accountable,'' Strada was quoted as saying by Fox News.

-''So, while I thank the US for taking such bold action, I'm mad as hell that these countries are harboring these horrible people,'' he added.
+''So, while I thank the US for taking such bold action, I'm mad as hell that these countries are harbouring these horrible people,'' he added.

 Ayman al-Zawahiri, the right hand of Osama bin Laden -- who was killed by the CIA in 2011 in Pakistan -- was one of the masterminds behind the September 11 terror attack in 2001.